-What is a grade type and what is it for?When using iDoceo's averages or calculating percentages you should assign a grade type -or at least a max score - to your columns.
+What is a grade type or grading scale and what is it for?When using iDoceo's averages or calculating percentages you should assign a grade type -or a max score - to your columns.

 The grade type allows iDoceo to mix columns with different types (numerical,text) and obtain a result taking into account all of its singularities.

-Additionally, a grade type will let you assign values to icons or apply colours automatically to a cell based on its contents.
+Additionally, configuring a grade type will also let you assign values to icons or apply colours automatically to a cell based on its contents.

 You will be able to configure your own grade types according to your school or country's standards or even create your own definitions